avargasv/ContribsGH-A/PostA.md

 request and gets the `Future` of a response from the receiving actor.
 There are two variants of these pattern, the first when the request message is sent by an actor (i.e. an object internal to the actor system) and the second when the request message is sent by an object external to the actor system.
-In our processing module we will use both variants af the ask pattern.
+In our processing module we will use both variants of the ask pattern.

 Fault tolerance is implemented, as an important part of the tenets of an Akka actor system, by means of a hierarchy of supervisors that decouple communication from failure-handling (supervisors handle failure, actors need not care of it).